RebelTechnology/OpenWareLab/PureData/README.md

 For a simple example patch that uses both input and output parameters and buttons, see e.g. this [Witch Pd Template](https://www.rebeltech.org/patch-library/patch/Witch_Template).

+Another example using the '@owl' naming method is in this [PdSineOscTest](https://www.rebeltech.org/patch-library/patch/PdSineOscTest) patch.

 A library of Heavy compatible Pure data abstractions is available [here](https://github.com/enzienaudio/heavylib)

 Also make sure to check out our excellent Pure data [tutorials](https://www.rebeltech.org/tutorials/).